How to Choose the Right Website Platform for Your Startup or New Business

 But as your business grows, so do the issues:

-- endless plugin updates, incompatibilities, and code chaos;
+- Endless plugin updates, incompatibilities, and code chaos;

-- vulnerabilities and security risks you must manage yourself;
+- Vulnerabilities and security risks you must manage yourself;

 - CRM, marketing, and analytics are disconnected;

-- poor performance and SEO without heavy optimization.
+- Poor performance and SEO without heavy optimization.

-they update slowly, lag behind the core platform, and are frequently written with poor code quality.
+Ironically, premium plugins (the ones you pay for) often become the weakest link: they update slowly, lag behind the core platform, and are frequently written with poor code quality.

 “WordPress, the behemoth that once empowered a third of the internet, stands in 2025 as a paradox.